greyblake/ta-rs/README.md

 * `Default`
 * `Clone`

-## List of indicators
+## List of Indicators

-So far there are the following indicators available.
+The following indicators are available:

 * Trend
   * Exponential Moving Average (EMA)